Document Type : Review

 The methodology must be clearly stated and described in sufficient detail or with sufficient references.
 The author should concisely summarize the research framework, and the research methods applied in the study.
 The summary should include the identification of valid data sources used in the research.

 The statistical population in this study is OPEC member countries and the data consist of 6 cross sections between the years 2003-2017.
-The data were extracted from World Bank reports, the OPEC Database[1], the Economic Policy Uncertainty Database[2], and the World Bank Database[3], and OECD website[4].
+The data were extracted from World Bank reports, the OPEC Database[1], the Economic Policy Uncertainty Database[2], the World Bank Database[3], and the OECD website[4].

 FINDINGS

 By using the kernel regression: local linear estimator, the extent and direction of the effect of global economic policy uncertainty on oil prices is estimated.
 The table of meanings of the studied variables is given in Appendix One.
 The results show that the alternative energy index and the interest rate index are fixed with a durable interruption.
-Also, according to the diagram shown in Appendix 2, in most of the countries studied, the value added index of the industrial sector, affects the real price of oil by interruption.
+Also, according to the diagram shown in Appendix 2, in most of the countries studied, the value-added index of the industrial sector, affects the real price of oil by interruption.

 In this section, using the findings of kernel regression: local linear estimator in Stata software, the research hypotheses are examined as follows: